Thursday, October 10, 2024

 Thunderbird Animal Totem

 The Thunderbird symbol is also regarded as the harbinger of life-sustaining water.
-Elaborate rituals are prepared and enacted to ensure that local agriculture thrives and there is access to an uninterrupted food supply.
+Elaborate rituals are prepared and enacted to ensure that local agriculture thrives.
+Thus, there is access to an uninterrupted food supply.
 During these ceremonies, tribesmen would create beautiful headdresses from the feathers of Eagles.
 They would come together and dance as the spirit bird who was always at war with a gargantuan water serpent.
-During these epic battles, in a gambit to protect humans from the water serpent, the Thunderbird would enter the water and defeat the serpent, which would spark turbulent rapids and devastating storms.
+During these epic battles, in a gambit to protect humans from the water serpent, the Thunderbird would enter the water and defeat the serpent.
+This would spark turbulent rapids and devastating storms.

-Many tribes believe the Thunderbird animal totem carries souls to the other side, accompanying the dead on this journey and providing strength and comfort.
-To symbolize this idea, many tribes create gorgeous masks in the image of the spirit bird and perform rituals wearing them.
-During these rituals, the masks would open up, epitomizing this spiritual journey of man and the Thunderbird in which the soul becomes one with the spirit bird.
+Many tribes believe the Thunderbird animal totem carries souls to the other side.
+They accompany the dead on this journey and provide strength and comfort.
+To symbolize this idea, many tribes create gorgeous masks in the image of the spirit bird.
+They perform rituals wearing them.
+During these rituals, the masks would open up.
+This symbolizes the spiritual journey of man and the Thunderbird in which the soul becomes one with the spirit bird.

 See Also: